devfresher/cinema/README.md

-# laravel-minimal-dashboard-authentication
+# Minimal cinema application
-This is a simple Laravel 8 Login/Signup with beautiful dashboard build with Bootstrap 4, this dashboard based application built as a template only.
+This is a simple Laravel 8 Application